python/devguide/stdlibchanges.rst

 it would be useful to the general Python community, there are some steps to go through in order to see it added to the stdlib.

-First is you need to gauge the usefulness of the code.
+First is you should gauge the usefulness of the code.
 Typically this is done by sharing the code publicly.
 You have a couple of options for this.
 One is to post it online at the `Python Cookbook`_.
 Based on feedback or reviews of the recipe you can see if others find the functionality as useful as you do.